Why FAANG Stocks Are an Investing Powerhouse

 - Google (Alphabet) (NASDAQ: GOOG)

 In other words, the crème de la crème of social media, e-commerce, computer and phone hardware, streaming media, and internet search.
-These are all core areas of the modern technology sector.
+FAANG stocks are all core areas of the modern technology sector.

-The moniker “FANG” was originally coined by the famous Jim Cramer of the CNBC show Mad Money.
+The moniker “FANG stocks” was originally coined by the famous Jim Cramer of the CNBC show Mad Money.
 He coined the term back in 2013 saying that these firms are, “totally dominant in their markets.”

 Originally the term excluded Apple but was amended to include it in 2017.
 That’s when the acronym changed from FANG to FAANG.